ShimantoRahman/empulse/README.md

 Empulse provides the
 [`CSThresholdClassifier`](https://empulse.readthedocs.io/en/latest/reference/models/CSThresholdClassifier.html)
-which allows to find the optimal decision threshold for a given cost matrix to minimize the expected cost loss.
+which allows you to find the optimal decision threshold for a given cost matrix to minimize the expected cost loss.

 The meta-estimator changes the `predict` method of the base estimator to predict the class with the lowest expected cost.